 Why does a cortisone shot work?

-Do steroid shots hurt?
+Do cortisone shots hurt?

-You need to tell your doctor about your medical history
+Tell your doctor your medical history

 What are the side effects of a cortisone shot?